-March in Scandinavia is a great month for travel because it is in the off-season.
-This means Scandinavia travelers can get a cheaper vacation in March.
-Summer activities are usually opening this or next month.
-The weather during spring in Scandinavia can still be wet, but temperatures are climbing.
-The dreary winter days are over and there is much more daylight available now.
-Also a great month for a late ski trip to Norway's ski resorts!
+March in Scandinavia or the Nordic region is a great month for travel because it is in the off-season.
+Travelers to the area can get better rates for a vacation.
+Summer activities usually start in March or April.
+The weather during spring in Scandinavia can still be wet, but temperatures are beginning their climb.
+The dreary winter days are over, and there is much more daylight available now.
+You can also sneak in a late ski trip to Norway's ski resorts.

-Scandinavia's Annual Events & Holidays contains year-round national holidays and important events that may affect travel - be sure to take a look.
+Scandinavia's annual events and holidays may sometimes affect travel, be sure to take a look.

 There are a variety of Easter traditions in Scandinavia that differ from the rest of the world.
 For example, in some Scandinavian countries like Sweden, the children dress up like witches paying homage to the country's witch hunt history.
 Much like America's Halloween, the children go from house to house collecting candies.